refracta/dcss-webtiles-extension-module/modules/sound-support/README.md

 The SoundSupport module provides sound functionality in a web tile environment.
 With this module, various sounds can be played within the game, and sound packs can be added through RC configuration.

 You can host a sound pack on your personal server that supports CORS, or you can use the /SoundSupport register command to register and use a sound pack.

+# RC example

 ```
+sound_on = true

 # BindTheEarth Sound Pack
 sound_pack += https://sound-packs.nemelex.cards/Autofire/BindTheEarth/BindTheEarth.zip